Myrish villa © FFG

 A Dance with Dragons

 Tyrion Lannister discovers that Illyrio's manse has wine from Myr in the cellar.
-There is a Myrish carpet on the floor of Tyrion’s whore’s bedchamber in Selhorys.
-The carpet is wonderful, thick and "as comforting as lie"s.
-Drunk, Tyrion retches onto it.
-The Selaesori Qhoran carries fifty Myrish carpets amongst its cargo.
+During Young Griff's lessons with Haldon on the Shy Maid, Tyrion observes that the youth is fluent in the low dialect of Myr.
+He also notices a Myrish carpet on the floor of a whore's bedchamber in Selhorys.
+The carpet is wonderful, thick and "as comforting as lie"s, but the drunken Tyrion retches onto it.

 Davos Seaworth notices a threadbare Myrish carpet on the floor of Lord Godric Borrell’s hall in Breakwater.
-He also notices that there is a Myrish carpet on the floor of Lord Wyman Manderly’s secret room in the New Castle where he meets with Wyman and Robett Glover.
+He also notices a Myrish carpet on the floor of Lord Wyman Manderly's secret room in the New Castle where he meets with Wyman and Robett Glover.

 At the Wall, Jon Snow muses that glass might be of use there; Castle Black needs its own glass gardens, like the ones at Winterfell, allowing the Night’s Watch to grow vegetables even in the deep of winter.
 He recalls that the best glass comes from Myr, but a good clear pane is worth its weight in spice, and green and yellow glass would not work as well.
-He realises what they need is gold.
-If they had enough coin, the Watch could buy apprentice glass-blowers and glaziers in Myr, bring them north and offer them their freedom for teaching their art to some of the Watch's recruits.
+If they had enough coin, the Watch could buy apprentice glass-blowers and glaziers in Myr, bring them north, and offer them their freedom for teaching their art to some of the Watch's recruits.